-As I monitor forums and the Lightroom Help Group on Facebook, I see so much confusion about resolution and how to set it in Lightroom, that I thought it was time for a post on it.
+As I monitor forums, I see so much confusion about resolution and how to set it in Lightroom, that I thought it was time for a post on it.

 Our photos are made up of pixels – squares of solid color that our camera sensor captures.
 For example, a photo from a 24 megapixel (MP) camera has 24 million pixels — 6,000 wide x 4,000 high: